Kerrith Whyte: Detroit Lions

 On September 9, 2020, Whyte was signed to the Detroit Lions' practice squad.
 He was placed on the practice squad/injured list on October 6.

 Buffalo Bills

 On August 24, 2021, Whyte signed a one-year deal with the Buffalo Bills.
 He was waived six days later.

 Jacksonville Jaguars

 On October 12, 2021, Whyte was signed to the Jacksonville Jaguars' practice squad.
 The Jaguars released him on November 8.

-Green Bay Packers
+Green Bay Packers (first stint)

 The Green Bay Packers signed Whyte to their practice squad on November 16, 2021.
 He was released on November 25.

 Denver Broncos

 On November 30, 2021, Whyte was signed to the Denver Broncos practice squad.
 He was released on December 21.

 Green Bay Packers (second stint)

 On December 29, 2021, Whyte was again signed to the Green Bay Packers practice squad.

-Tampa Bay Bandits

-Whyte signed with the Tampa Bay Bandits of the USFL on November 3, 2022.

 Memphis Showboats

-White and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Whyte signed with the Tampa Bay Bandits of the United States Football League on November 3, 2022.
+He and all other Bandits players were transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Whyte was released on April 10, and re-signed on April 25.
+He was released on March 10, 2024.